-The in-class essay assignment will occur at the beginning of the semester to help you familiarize yourself with the Stark State College English Rubric.
-This paper will be written over one or two days during week one or early in week two of the JHS schedule.
+The in-class essay assignment will occur at the end of the semester to assess your overall learning from semester one.
+The final paper will be written over one class day during the first week of January, 2017 after returning from break.
 Since this essay is written in class without the benefit of peer editing and revision, consideration will be given when your instructor determines the grade on this essay since it is possible that student writers may not finish.
-Reflection regarding the essay as it relates to the Stark State Rubric will occur after completion of the essay.
-Again, this essay is an introductory tool and will be graded as such.
+A specific rubric will be provided for this essay to help guide the writer.
+Topics will be assigned during each class period without repeating essay topic options to ensure fairness throughout the day.
+An absent student must write the final paper the day he or she returns.